auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 > The girth is the maximum permitted parcel size.
 It is calculated as: girth = 2 x (height + width).
 Most companies use girth + length =  2 x (height + width) + length to determine the maximum parcel size.
 > ([DHL Dictionary](https://dhl-freight-connections.com/en/logistics-dictionary/girth-measurement/), [DPD FAQ](https://www.dpd.com/de/en/faq/was-beutet-gurtmas/))

-Girth + length ensures that apart from weight a certain "density" maintained.
+To ensure that the delivery can be carried out particularly quickly (especially without material handling equipment such as forklifts), packages must not exceed a maximum permissible weight.
+This varies from provider to provider, but is centered around around 31.5 kg.Girth + length ensures that apart from weight a certain "density" maintained.
 Space is expensive and girth + length ensures a lower bar on what might be a cheap parcel in terms of wight but taking up overproportionally large space in the transportation vehicles.
+The product portfolio that is subject to optimization is dense enough such that we omit the girth+length constraint.
 Dangerous goods are less an economic category than a legal one, defined by the Agreement of September 30, 1957 concerning the International Carriage of Dangerous Goods by Road, ADR, from 1957 ensuring safe transportation.
 This agreement categorizes goods for road transport, defines warning and safety instructions and lists exceptions.
 Exceptions include:
 - simplified transport of certain dangerous goods when carried in small quantities as part of a company’s ancillary activities (e.g., maintenance, repair, construction) according to  Special Provision SV1 (ADR 3.3)
 - limited quantities (LQ) allows exemptions from most ADR provisions when dangerous goods are packaged in very small quantities per inner and outer packaging (ADR 3.2)
 - Lithium-ion batteries in different sizes according to total capacity, cell size with respect to packaging, and prior certification
-- blood and tissue samples when transported in specific packaging and quantity
+- blood and tissue samples when transported in specific packaging and quantity The cleaning detergent in The Oater's product portfolio is subject to the LQ-regulation and may thus be shipped in one liter units when a fee is paid to the carrier insuring the carrier against leakage that might cause loss and damage to other goods in the cargo haul.

 ## Warehouse - every pick matters
 While a carrier only provides transportation services and thus assumes that the company itself is in physical possession of the outbound goods, this is not always the case.
 Most retailers and manufacturers rely on yet another third party that provides storage space.
 Typically this party is referred to as warehouse provider.
-Optionally, the warehouse provider also provides order fulfillment.
+Optionally, the warehouse provider also provides order administration and packaging.
-In case the whole value chain is fullfilled via a third party, one refers to this as third-party-logistics, 3PL.
+In case the whole value chain is fullfilled via a third party, one refers to this as third-party-logistics (3PL), adressing carrier, warehouse and packaging

-Warehouses hold space for incoming goods, storage, a dedicated picking system, a packing area and a freight forwarding area.
+Warehouses hold space for incoming goods, storage, a dedicated picking system, a packing area and a freight forwarding area where parcels are handed over to the carrier.
 Consequently service providers typically attribute cost for the administration and processing of incoming goods (usually on paletts), the administration of orders, the pick from a palett, the packing into carton and the placing into cargo space.
 A pick is associated with one product category, regardless of the quantity of the product.
 The occupied warehouse space is charged on a daily rate.

-It makes sense to bundle consecutive orders per customer in order to save on additional picking costs (picking two pieces of the same type is cheaper than picking the same piece two times).
+It makes sense to bundle consecutive orders per customer in order to save on additional picking costs (picking two pieces of the same type at the same time is cheaper than picking the same piece at two times).
 Apart from that, the strict billing system, in which every single step is charged individually, leaves little room for cost optimization shifting focus from warehouse back to CEP provider.
+The largest savings are generated by levelizing the administration fee over more liters in the monthly subscription.

 {: .note-title }
 > 3PL